 A. Yes.
 CLAS has partnered with Access to Better Choices (ABC) and LA’s Best After School Programs at the Coliseum site.
 At the Orville Wright site, Access to Better Choices (ABC) and Study Jam™ provide after school care.
 These programs are available until 6:00 in the evening.
 LA’s Best is free.
 ABC and Study Jam™ are value added for-pay options.
 Safe, structured avtivities are offered at each and time is reserved for students to complete and receive help with homework.

 Note that, CLAS offers its own before school care program, CLAScare™, at all sites as well beginning at 7:00 AM for a nominal fee.

 Q. What are teacher qualifications?

-A. The No Child Left behind Act requires public schools receiving Title I funds to have a “highly qualified” teacher in every classroom.
-Though there’s been no definitive determination of what “highly qualified” means, it is assumed by many to mean that the teacher is fully credentialed or is currently in a credential program working toward full certification in the very near future.
+A. The No Child Left behind Act requires public schools receiving Title I funds to have a “highly qualified” teacher in every classroom meaning that the teacher is fully credentialed or is currently in a credential program working toward full certification in the very near future.